September 21, 2020 (updated)

 Bechtler Museum of Modern Art

-The Bechtler Museum of Modern Art in Uptown Charlotte will be reopening on September 25 at 10 a.m. with free admission during opening weekend.
-The Museum will be debuting a new exhibit titled 1 Cent Life, which features the work of Chinese-American visual artist and poet, Walasse Ting.
+The Bechtler Museum of Modern Art in Uptown Charlotte reopened on September 25.
+The Museum debuted a new exhibit titled 1 Cent Life, which features the work of Chinese-American visual artist and poet, Walasse Ting.
 The newest exhibition, Josef Albers: The Interaction of Color is inspired by the Bechtler’s rare German edition of The Interaction of Color, featuring 81 silkscreen color studies.

 For guests, wearing a mask and maintaining six feet of social distance are required during the entire visit.
 Disposable masks will be provided at the front desk if you don’t have one with you.
 In addition, proper hand-washing and utilization of sanitization stations are suggested before and after touching surfaces.